Triangle Shirtwaist Factory fire: Aftermath

-Although early references of the death toll ranged from 141 to 148, almost all modern references agree that 146 people died as a result of the fire: 123 women and girls and 23 men.
+Although early estimates of the death toll ranged from 141 to 148, almost all later references agree that 146 people died as a result of the fire: 123 women and girls and 23 men.
+Of the victims whose ages are known, the oldest victim was 43-year-old Providenza Panno and the youngest were 14-year-olds Kate Leone and Rosaria "Sara" Maltese.
 Most victims died of burns, asphyxiation, blunt impact injuries, or a combination of the three.

-The first person to jump was a man, and another man was seen kissing a young woman at the window before they both jumped to their deaths.
+The first person to jump was a man.
+Another man was seen kissing a young woman at a window before they both jumped to their deaths.

-Bodies of the victims were taken to Charities Pier (also called Misery Lane), located at 26th street and the East River, for identification by friends and relatives.
+Bodies of victims were taken to Charities Pier (also called Misery Lane), located at 26th Street and the East River, for identification by friends and relatives.
 Victims were interred in 16 different cemeteries.
-22 victims of the fire were buried by the Hebrew Free Burial Association in a special section at Mount Richmond Cemetery.
+Twenty-two victims of the fire were buried by the Hebrew Free Burial Association in a special section at Mount Richmond Cemetery.
 In some instances, their tombstones refer to the fire.
-Six victims remained unidentified until Michael Hirsch, a historian, completed four years of researching newspaper articles and other sources for missing persons and was able to identify each of them by name.
+Six victims remained unidentified until 2011, when Michael Hirsch, a historian, completed four years of researching newspaper articles and other sources for missing persons and was able to identify each of them by name.
 Those six victims were buried together in the Cemetery of the Evergreens in Brooklyn.
 Originally interred elsewhere on the grounds, their remains now lie beneath a monument to the tragedy, a large marble slab featuring a kneeling woman.